cloudify-cosmo/getcloudify.org/guide/3.1/plugin-cloudstack.md

 {%summary%}The CloudStack plugin allows users to use a CloudStack based cloud infrastructure for deploying services and applications.
 For more information about CloudStack, please refer to [cloudstack.apache.org](http://cloudstack.apache.org/).{%endsummary%}

+{%note title=Disclaimer%}This plugin is has been manually tested with Cloudify 3.1, and is not yet tested automatically and regularly.{%endnote%}

 # Plugin Requirements